Early Career Programs

 Through our early career programs, students and young adults have opportunities for hands-on experience, professional development, and network-building.
 We provide career exploration and meaningful leadership development in all professional fields, preparing early career staff to guide the environmental movement forward.

-Environmental Fellows Program
+Environmental Fellowship Program

-Our Environmental Fellowship Program (EFP) is a 14-month fellowship that expands early career opportunities for young professionals with identities that have been historically underrepresented in the environmental and conservation fields.
+The Environmental Fellowship Program (EFP) is a 14-month fellowship that expands early career opportunities for young professionals with identities that have been historically underrepresented in the environmental and conservation fields.

 Massachusetts Climate Corps

-Camp Counselors & Counselors-in-Training
+Camp Counselors & CITs

 Camp is a unique working environment, whether beating the heat with creative water games, or teaching young people about the value of teamwork, camp staff develop hands-on leadership skills that last a lifetime.

-Our camp staff spend their summer making genuine connections, forming community with kids and each other.
+Our camp staff and counselors-in-training spend their summer making genuine connections, forming community with kids and with each other.
 We work hard to make sure that everyone feels comfortable bringing their whole self to camp.
 As a staff member, you’ll work with peers who are committed to learning about and creating inclusive spaces.

 You don’t have to be a nature expert to work at a Nature Camp.
 At Mass Audubon, you will learn and teach about nature, with support from experienced naturalists and educators who will train you to create outdoor learning experiences.
-Every summer, we welcome new Counselors and Counselors-in-Training.

-Coastal Waterbird Program Seasonal Staff
+Coastal Waterbird Program

 The Coastal Waterbird Program is one of the most successful entities protecting North American coastal waterbirds and barrier beaches.